assyrianic/TF2-Medieval-Fortress-Remake/README.md

 Using libmodsys as a modular framework, (as of this writing) the mod provides a currency, HUD, leveling, mana, and spells system.

-(as of this writing) the mod is in development.
+(as of this writing) the mod is unfinished.

 ### How do I get set up?